vijayganduri/movie-theatre-list-fetcher/README.md

 Simple scraper to fetch all theatres information.

-Currently it pulls the information only from http://movies.sulekha.com
+It pulls the information from http://movies.sulekha.com and generates an excel file(TheatresList.xls) in "out" folder.